 - Design for Catastrophe

 - How Permaculture Trainees Operate

-- Final Design – how to make you design.
+- Final Design – how to make your design.

 When do our permaculture courses start?

 Because our tuition is one-to-one you can start on any day and pace the learning to meet your needs.
 You have up to 2 years to complete the course.
-This can and has been extended for people with special needs.
-Some participants have completed the course in as little as 2 weeks, most take 3 months part time.
+Participants with special needs are able to apply for extensions.
+Some participants have completed the course in as little as 2 weeks, most take 3 months part-time.